Trump administration reaches settlement with family of Ashli Babbitt, rioter killed on Jan. 6, 2021

 Babbitt's mother, Micki Wittehoff helped lead a nightly protest outside the Washington, D.C., jail for more than two years, in defense of U.S. Capitol riot defendants and convicted felons.
 Wittehoff's advocacy helped secure meetings with then-House Speaker Kevin McCarthy, references to Babbitt by President Trump and a selfie photo with Kash Patel, who later was confirmed as the director of the FBI.

-The president issued a blanket pardon for more than 1,500 Capitol riot defendants in the hours after his inauguration.
+Hours after he was inaugurated, the president issued a blanket pardon for more than 1,500 Capitol riot defendants.
 The Justice Department has fired prosecutors who handled the Jan.
 6 cases.

 Last month, Brendan Ballou, one of the Jan.
 6 prosecutors who resigned after Trump took office told CBS News the pardons and firings were an effort to whitewash history.